petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints.md

 * More Preset Periods (Yesterday, Last 28 days, Last 180 days, Last Year)
 * Custom Range

+Note, Liferay DXP uses the same URL for a site page regardless of the chosen language.
+To have Analytics Cloud track each language as a distinct site page, [enable localized URLs](./troubleshooting/connecting-data-sources.md#enabling-localized-urls-for-site-pages).

 To download this list of site page data as a CSV file, click _Download Report_.
 See [downloading reports](./reference/downloading-reports.md) to learn more.

 ```{note}